wirthual/smartkanne/README.md

 ### 13. Possible Improvements
 * In order to avoid a too long steep time, there could be a motor to pull out the tea bags as soon as the tea is ready.
+* Energy harvesting from the heat of the water
 * By now, the time starts as soon as the water temperature is over a certain threshold.
 However, if the water temparature is to high or to low for the selected kind of tea there is no warning by now.
 This behaviour could improve overall tea quality.
 * Think about getting the right steep time per tea automatically from the internet depending on scanned [EPC](https://www.epc-rfid.info/).
 Starting point could be *product markup language* [PML](http://web.mit.edu/mecheng/pml/overview.htm), especially so called [Controls](http://web.mit.edu/mecheng/pml/spec_control.htm) to allow a product to communicate with devices.
 This would require additional internet connection for the tea pot which would then be a part of the IoT.
 * Think about an concept to store additional information right on the RFID tag of the product to give additional information for the customer without needing an internet connection as stated before.(e.g Best Before, Recommended Temerature,etc.) This way customers could also benefit directly from the usage of rfid in retail stores without needing an internet connection for every product.
 Most of literature only focuses on benefits for retailers or the supply chain, not directly for customers.